Passwordless authentication: How financial institutions can solve the password problem

 Banks should look for FIDO capabilities from their authentication provider.
 This allows you to leverage open standards and implement passwordless authentication to enhance the customer experience with modern biometric technologies.

 FIDO-certified authentication methods are supported out-of-the box as they come to market.
-Any application can work with any device and any authenticator because of the open standard being used.
+Because of the open standard, any application can work with any device and any authenticator.
 This gives organizations lots of options on how they want to approach customer authentication.

 It’s worth noting that FIDO is not typically issued by a bank.
-Banks don't need to go out and mail authenticator tokens to their customers, or ask them to download a FIDO application.
-It is already part of an Android or iOS operating system or a Microsoft environment.
-The FIDO communication interacts with a number of components that are already there and most notably the biometric components.
+Banks don't need to mail authenticator hardware tokens to their customers or ask them to download a FIDO application.
+FIDO is already part of an Android or iOS operating system or a Microsoft environment.
+The FIDO communication interacts with a number of components already there, most notably the biometric components.

-In our presentation, we did a FIDO demo that shows a user creating a transaction.
+When we do FIDO demo presentations, we typically show a user creating a transaction.
 They're asked to authenticate the transaction and they're shown the transaction data.
 The customer verifies and confirms that all the data is accurate.
-Next, the customer is prompted to use their biometrics to confirm and encrypt the transaction, and send it back to the bank.
+Next, the customer is prompted to use their biometrics to confirm and encrypt the transaction and send it back to the bank.
 This way the bank knows that no fraudster has intercepted and changed the transaction en route.
 Everything is legitimate and the bank can proceed.

 FIDO has proven to be a great passwordless authentication tool in this case, because all the customer needs to do is a simple face scan.

 Receiving a push notification is quite easy for the customer because they are used to opening push notifications from other apps.
 And because it’s coming through a secure channel, it’s much safer than SMS.
-The other important thing to point out here is that push notifications are an encrypted message, unlike SMS.
+The other important thing to point out here is that push notifications are encrypted, unlike SMS.
 For an attacker, push notifications are much harder to crack than SMS-OTP.

 The OneSpan Team is dedicated to delivering the best content to help you secure tomorrow's potential.
 From blogs to white papers, ebooks, webinars, and more, our content will help you make informed decisions related to cybersecurity and digital agreements.